tytydraco/yessleep/out/I_Should_Have_Looked_Both_Ways_Before_Crossing_the_Street.md

 I lose time and when I come to, I’m on top of someone who doesn’t have a face, just bloody muscle, and brown eyes.
 In some world, they’re screaming, but I don’t hear them.
 There’s a bloody knife with an intricate golden hilt on the ground beside us.
 I’m outside of my body and watching this all.
 Still, I can feel the faceless man struggling, pinned between my legs, and there is something wet in my hands.
 I look down, and see my face staring up at me.
-The disembodied hands take the face and place in on mine.
+The disembodied hands take the face and place it on mine.